I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "I'm in the kitchen!
 You'd know that if you'd bother to get off of the couch!"
 Kim replied.

 "What is this, 'bug the hell out of Shego' day?
-First Cali, then Dementor, now you two," the pale woman grumbled.
+First Cali, then Dementor, now you two," Shego grumbled as she stretched out her arms.

 "Dementor?
 What happened with Dementor?"
 Kim asked, coming out of the kitchen to hear the story up close and not miss any of the details.